 - A great part of its population is currently found in the cold desert areas of China, Mongolia, Kazakhstan, Russia, and Uzbekistan.

 Camels In Egypt

 - The history of camels in Egypt is about 500 to 600 BC.

-- Both types of camels (dromedary and Bactrian) were used in Egypt about 525 to 343 BC as a basic mean of transportation.
+- Both types of camels (dromedary and Bactrian) were used in Egypt from about 525 to 343 BC as a basic means of transportation.

 Camels In Australia Facts

 - In Australia, there is a feral population of camels in which most are dromedaries and some are Bactrians.

 - Camels were imported into Australia in the 19th century from Afghanistan and British India for construction and transport.